catalyst17/cloud_prog_hackaton_web/README.md

 Our system has been created during pandemic.
 However, it will have no less use in the post-pandemic world too: mindset of people has changed, irrelevance of making unneccessary contacs has become justified.
 Free & community-based alternative to the developing contactless deliveries is needed to make our lives better :)

-Since the system was designed and created during two-days hackathon, there's only web interface available for now.
+Since the system was designed and created during two-days hackathon event of Cloud Programming course (NTHU, Taiwan), there's only web interface available for now.
 Plans are to become user-friendly by working on a decent design along with mobile apps.

 Project was started as AWS Serverless Web Application using:
 - AWS Lambda